AmanoTeam/android-gcc-cross/README.md

 # android-gcc-cross

-This version of GCC uses the patchset from the [TUR](https://github.com/termux-user-repository/tur/tree/master/tur/gcc-15) port of GCC for Android, with additional patches to improve cross-compilation support and enable its usage in Gradle projects as a replacement for Clang.
+This is a GCC compiler targeting Android.
+It can be used as a cross-compiler on Windows, Linux, and macOS to compile C/C++ programs for Android, and it can also be installed on Termux and used as a native compiler.

+The project originally started as an adaptation of the [TUR](https://github.com/termux-user-repository/tur/tree/master/tur/gcc-15) port of GCC, but most of the patches have since been rewritten from scratch, and the project is now maintained independently of TUR.

 ## Installation